sponsoredbybutter/CS3370_portsetter/README.md

 __IMPORTANT:__

-To compile the .cpp files, do `g++-5 -std=c++11 portsetter.cpp -o portsetter.cpp.o__`
+To compile porttester.cpp, do `g++-5 -std=c++11 portsetter.cpp -o portsetter.cpp.o`

 If you don't use __g++ -5__, the RegEx will not compile.

 1. Copy this repository to Cloud9 or your favorite Linux machine.
-2. Compile portsetter.cpp (and porttester.cpp if you want to run the automated tests).
+2. Compile portsetter.cpp and porttester.cpp.
-3. To add setport as a command in the terminal, run install.sh.
+3. To add setport as a command in the terminal, run install.sh (./install.sh).
     * If it says "bash: ./install.sh: Permission denied", then do chmod +x install.sh and run install.sh again.
-4. You are now free to use setport in the terminal as much as you please.
+4. You are now free to use setport in the terminal as much as you please, from any directory!

 ## Uninstallation